Test Data Virtualization

 First consider the business rules driving your need for an ad hoc solution.
 IRI provides advice on considering them in this series of test data management articles, and several facilities to help you discover the data you have to work with in sources like these; i.e., in files, databases, and dark data documents.

-Your test targets may need a combination of data masking and synthesis like this.
+Next think about what kind of test data you need based on who needs it, and how and where it will be used.
+Your may need to be creative; some test targets benefit from a combination of data masking and synthesis like this.
 Or you may want to mask and thus produce realistic test data while:

 Robots in a testing assembly like working on acid CC BY-SA 2.5, Source

-IRI subsetting, masking, and synthesis jobs for structured data are also supported in the Value Labs Test Data Hub we application, which produces data sets on demand into file, DB and API targets.
-For TDM involving semi-structured (e.g, HL7, JSON, and XML) and unstructured text or file (e.g., PDF, MS Office, and image data), you can make application or web services calls to the DarkShield API supporting the same masking functions and an extended set of search methods to find and de-identify production data for test targets.
+IRI subsetting, masking, and synthesis jobs for structured data are also supported in Cigniti and Value Lab TDM portals, which help you produce and govern on-demand test data sets for file, DB and API targets.
+For TDM involving semi-structured (e.g, HL7, JSON, and XML) and unstructured text or file (e.g., PDF, MS Office, and image data) sources, you can use IRI DarkShield to mask them, or replace real values in them with test data generated by IRI RowGen; see this article.

 Finally, the governance of test data can be just as important as the governance of your production data.
-In addition to the inherent data security governance in Voracity's many static data masking functions, multiple data quality features allow you to validate and stabilize the collections.
+In addition to the inherent data security governance in Voracity's many static data masking functions, multiple data quality features allow you to validate and stabilize your test data collections, virtual or otherwise.
 Workflow diagrams and automated batch file generation support graphical design of independent and dependent work chains.
 And multiple data and metadata lineage options are supported so that you can track the changes to source data and your test data projects.

 Share this page